ibanknatoPrad/emuDownloadCenter-wiki/Emulator-nesticle.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_NESticle is a Nintendo Entertainment System emulator.
-Screenshot from Author's Website._
+_NESticle is a Nintendo Entertainment System emulator._

 :link: [**Emulator website**](http://bloodlust.zophar.net/NESticle/nes.html)
 ***